Artifact Introduction Tour

 A Tale Of Two Doctors: Pioneer Scientists In Racine

 Learn about Racine’s two most famous early doctors, Dr. Hoy and Dr. Shoop.
-Student will be amazed to learn how science has evolved over the past 150 years.
+Student will be amazed to learn how science and medicine have evolved over the past 150 years.